 Darwin had the following ideas regarding the theory of natural selection:

 - As per Darwin’s theory, only the superior changes are naturally selected and the inferior ones are eliminated.
-Thus, not all the adaptations contribute to a progressive evolution.
-For example, people living in tropical countries have more melanin in their body to protect them from the sunlight.
+Thus, not all adaptations contribute to progressive evolution.
+For example, people living in tropical countries have more melanin in their bodies to protect them from the sunlight.

-- Almost all organisms share common ancestry with some organism.
+- Almost all organisms share common ancestry with some organisms.
 According to Darwin, all organisms had one common ancestor at some point in time and kept on diverging ever since.
 His evolutionary theories support the convergent theory and divergent theory of evolution with examples.

 - According to Charles Darwin, evolution is a very slow and gradual process.
-He believed that evolution took place over a very long period of time.
-When we talk about the time period in evolution we usually refer to billions of years.
+He concluded that evolution took place over a very long period of time.
+As we talk about the time period in evolution we usually refer to billions of years.
 The generation of a species from another takes a long period of time.
 It is a very steady process as the changes and adaptation take a long time to stabilize and give rise to a new species.

 Natural selection takes place in four different ways as follows: